PedroLourega/coffee_website_study/README.md

 # Coffe Shop Website☕
 PTBR:
-Este site foi criado seguindo um vídeo tutorial como parte dos meus estudos em HTML, CSS e JavaScript.
-O objetivo foi fortalecer minhas habilidades praticando com exemplos reais.
-Todos os créditos pelo design e ideia original vão para o criador do conteúdo.
-Este projeto é apenas para fins educacionais.
+Criei este site seguindo um vídeo tutorial em inglês como forma de reforçar meus conhecimentos tanto em programação quanto no inglês técnico.
+Durante o projeto, utilizei HTML, CSS e JavaScript para construir a estrutura, o estilo e a interatividade do site.
+Essa experiência prática me ajudou a entender melhor o desenvolvimento web no mundo real e a melhorar minha capacidade de acompanhar conteúdos e instruções em inglês.
+Este projeto é apenas para fins educacionais, e todos os créditos pelo design original vão para o criador do conteúdo.

 EN:
-This website was created by following a tutorial video as part of my learning journey in HTML, CSS, and JavaScript.
-The goal was to strengthen my skills by practicing real-world examples.
-All credit for the original design and idea goes to the content creator.
-This project is for educational purposes only.
+I created this website by following an English tutorial video as a way to strengthen my knowledge in both programming and technical English.
+Throughout the project, I worked with HTML, CSS, and JavaScript to build the structure, style, and interactivity of the site.
+This hands-on experience helped me better understand real-world web development while also improving my ability to follow content and instructions in English.
+This project is for educational purposes only, and all credit for the original design goes to the content creator.